The Ultimate Calorie Calculator for Flexible Dieting

 By answering this question, the calculator will try to take into account your NEAT (non-exercise activity thermogenesis) and calculate your NEPA (Non-Exercise Physical Activity).

 Sick of acronyms yet?
 Don’t worry, these two are pretty simple.
-“Neat” refers to your subconcious, involuntary movements over the course of a day (i.e. fidgeting) and “Nepa” refers to energy you expend intentionally, for example, if you were a builder you’d intentionally need to expend more energy than an office worker at a desk all day.
+“Neat” refers to your subconcious, involuntary movements over the course of a day (i.e. fidgeting) and “Nepa” refers to energy you expend intentionally.

 NEAT can be particularly difficult to predict since subconcious movements can vary vastly between individuals and/or vary due to genetics – Which means this information, again is for your own knowledge and education.

-Due to NEAT being such a wildcard, it also means that no calculator can truly claim to be 100% accurate (nope, not even this, the most badass calorie calculator online..) so it would be good practice to take this initial figure as starting point rather than an absolute number.
-Log your progress and adjust your calories up or down if necessary
+Due to NEAT being such a wildcard, it also means that no calculator can truly claim to be 100% accurate (nope, not even this, the most badass calorie calculator online..), so it would be good practice to take this initial figure as starting point rather than an absolute number.

 (Download my free step by step guide to find out how to do this in more detail)